6ce/eau-pc-checker/README.md

   - Telegram: @hanukkahween

 # Disclaimer
-It is possible for users to bypass this by
+It is possible for users to bypass this by reading the source code and taking actions to prevent detection